Author: Jeevan A. Robinson - MNI Media | Date: 05 December 2018

 A party did not get a 7-2 ass whooping last election because people disliked RTM only.
 That is another obsessive nonsense being touted.

-People were feeling the pressure under MCAP too, and they expressed it at the poles, not because PDM were so great, but because they saw the clique type regime, and insular leadership of MCAP killing their dreams and hopes in the same breath people accuse PDM of similarly doing today.
+People were feeling the pressure under MCAP too, and they expressed it at the polls not because PDM were so great, but because they saw the clique type regime, and insular leadership of MCAP killing their dreams and hopes in the same breath people accuse PDM of similarly doing today.
 Let’s have honest conversations about Montserrat for once and quit these fallacies that Montserrat was great pre-2014.
 It was not.

 Now, to where we are presently, and how to get past this talk of grudge, bad mind, envy, and the calls for a political messiah?

-Let me state here categorically that I do not believe in this oddity that one man can fix Montserrat.
+Let me state here that I do not believe in this oddity that one man can fix Montserrat.
 This idea that Montserrat needs a saviour is self-defeating.
 This idea that Montserrat has a singular “conscience of the nation” is laughable equally.
 We all have our collective parts to play, and we all must find our own inner conscience individually.

-Montserrat cannot rise by disrespect and lying on each other or pulling down each other at every turn.
+Montserrat cannot rise by disrespect and lying on each other, or pulling down each other at every turn.
 Montserrat will not rise when all we see are a bunch of people dribbling over this fiction of power, some of whom do not even interact or mingle amongst the people they seek to represent in a small community.
 Montserrat will not rise when the persons coming forward for leadership are beholden to repressive political tactics; some of whom are the biggest proponents of the same bad mind, grudge and vindictiveness we are seeking to curb as a people.

 The list can go on, but Montserrat requires many elements for it to rise.
 A start can be when we as a people begin that mental shift from within.
 It is my belief that any change we seek from a reality of stagnation begins from within our very own conscience.
 Ideologies are borne from within, thus when prospective leaders come speaking of change, if they are not speaking of what they will enact to change repressive ideas from within the mindset of the people, then they are wasting time I feel.

-Societies do not change only on lingo spoken by politically charged power hungry aspirants.
+Societies do not change only on lingo spoken by political power hungry aspirants.
 To change the course of the country you have to find a way to have a total paradigm shift.
 That requires a degree of radicalism and revolutionary fervour, and also toughness to push through the obvious setbacks you will face.

 How dedicated are these ones aiming for high office to truly bring real change, by shifting the baring of an entire country totally, by breaking away from those repetitive norms that still operate within the people?